futape/gustav/Gustav-configuration.md

 ####`string 404_error_doc = "/"`

-The document the user is redirected to when a Gustav-404-error is thrown.
-The redirection happens using a 303 status code.
-The value is passed directly to the [`Location` HTTP header field](https://tools.ietf.org/html/rfc7231#section-7.1.2).
-The value for that haeder field can be either an [absolute URL](https://tools.ietf.org/html/rfc3986#section-4.3) (i.e. a fully qualified URL including a scheme) or a [relative one](https://tools.ietf.org/html/rfc3986#section-4.2).
+A [relative URL](https://tools.ietf.org/html/rfc3986#section-4.2) (root-relative, starting with `/`) referencing a local HTML document whose content is printed when a Gustav-404-error is thrown.
 If not a string, the value is casted as one.

 ####`string site_url = <requested site>`